madelezhia/vision-systems-lab/README.md

     *   **Core Concepts:** Model Interpretability, Explainable AI (XAI), Debugging, Validation.
 ---

-## Act II: The Innovation - Prototyping with State-of-the-Art Models
+## Act II: Innovations - Prototyping with State-of-the-Art Models

 This act explores how cutting-edge research can be translated into functional prototypes, enabling new and flexible AI capabilities.